-I assume that the policymaker must choose once and for all, without knowing the true DGPs for natural rates, both a method to estimate the natural rates in real time and a monetary policy rule.
-I consider two approaches to model uncertainty.
-In one, the policymaker has well-formed prior beliefs, stated as probabilities (priors) over the set of potential natural rate DGPs and chooses an estimation and policy rule combination that minimizes the expected loss-in terms of unconditional squared deviations of inflation, the unemployment rate, and the interest rate from target levels-when integrating over the set of natural rate DGPs.
-The second approach corresponds to Knightian uncertainty, in which the policymaker does not have wellformed priors over the natural rate models.
-In this case, I follow the robust-control literature and analyze the estimation and policy-rule combinations that minimize the maximum loss over the set of potential natural rate DGPs.
+the policymaker has well-formed priors over the set of potential natural rate DGPs and chooses an estimation and policy rule combination that minimizes the expected loss-in terms of unconditional squared deviations of inflation, the unemployment rate, and the interest rate from target levels-integrating over the set of natural rate DGPs.
+The second approach corresponds to Knightian uncertainty, in which the policymaker does not have well-formed priors over the natural rate models.
+In this case, I follow the robust control literature and analyze the estimation and policy rule combinations that minimize the maximum loss over the set of potential natural rate DGPs.
 This method of examining robust monetary policy under model uncertainty follows the approach advocated by McCallum (1988) and implemented by Taylor (1999), Levin, Wieland, and Williams (1999, 2003), and others.

-I implement this approach by specifying three representative natural rate processes that make up the set of possible natural rate processes: a highly persistent first-order autoregressive process, a fractionally integrated ("longmemory") process, and a two-state Markov-switching process.
+I implement this approach by specifying three representative natural rate processes that make up the set of possible natural rate processes: a highly persistent AR(1), a long-memory or fractionally integrated process, and a Markov switching process.
 I choose these processes because they are all consistent with the data, but they differ in their implications for the specification of the optimal natural rate estimator.
 For each process, I also allow for uncertainty regarding the parameterization of the process, as evidenced by the wide range of estimates of natural rate innovation variances reported by Laubach and Williams (2003) and others in the case of the Kalman filter.
-To capture this form of parameter uncertainty, I include three different calibrations of the DGP for each natural rate.
+To capture this form of parameter uncertainty, I include three different calibrations of each natural rate DGP.

-A key contribution of this paper is its analysis of the joint problem of estimation and policy feedback when there is uncertainty about the processes underlying structural change.
+A key contribution of the paper is the analysis of the joint problem of estimation and policy feedback when there is uncertainty about the processes underlying structural change.
 A number of researchers have examined the effects of natural rate mismeasurement on the performance and optimal specification of monetary policy rules, but most have treated natural rate mismeasurement as exogenous noise.
-In this paper, I directly examine the performance of real-time estimation strategies and policy rules in which the true natural rate misperceptions and their correlation with other variables arise endogenously and depend on both the estimation method and the policy rule.
+In this paper, I directly examine the performance of real-time estimation strategies and policy rules where the true natural rates vary over time.
+Thus, the occurrence of natural rate misperceptions and their correlation with other variables arises endogenously and depends on both the estimation method and the policy rule.